nofelmahmood/Seam/README.md

 2. [ You cannot create custom zones in a public database.](https://developer.apple.com/library/prerelease/ios/documentation/CloudKit/Reference/CKRecordZone_class/index.html#//apple_ref/c/tdef/CKRecordZoneCapabilities)

 ## Getting Started
-See the sample iOS demo app.
-Run it on two devices and start adding, removing and modifying records and experience the magic.
+Download the demo project.
+Run it and see the magic as it happens.

 ## Installation
-CocoaPods is the recommended way of adding CKSIncrementalStore to your project.
+CocoaPods is the recommended way of adding Seam to your project.

 Add this `'Seam', '~> 0.6'` to your pod file.

 ## Credits
-CKSIncrementalStore was created by [Nofel Mahmood](http://twitter.com/NofelMahmood)
+Seam was created by [Nofel Mahmood](http://twitter.com/NofelMahmood)

 ## Contact
 Follow Nofel Mahmood on [Twitter](http://twitter.com/NofelMahmood) and [GitHub](http://github.com/nofelmahmood) or email him at nofelmehmood@gmail.com

 ## License
-CKSIncrementalStore is available under the MIT license.
+Seam is available under the MIT license.
 See the LICENSE file for more info.